Skip to content

 • File a lawsuit with the Court of International Trade (CIT): Importers can file legal action with the CIT to challenge the validity of the IEEPA tariffs.

 Please note that Post Summary Correction (PSC) filings cannot currently be submitted for unliquidated entries that remove IEEPA tariffs.
 However, this may change in the future if the Supreme Court upholds the CAFC ruling.
+We have also been notified that CBP will not be accepting extension of liquidation requests.

 It is currently unclear whether refunds will be issued if importers do not take action on the affected entries in the event that the Supreme Court declares these tariffs illegal.
 We recommend consulting with a trade attorney to determine your company’s best course of action.